Brow Lift Consultation

 - Lateral Brow

-During your consultation, Dr. Cruise will evaluate the position of your lateral brow in relation to your medial brow and to the bony rim below.
+During your consultation, Joseph T Cruise, MD will evaluate the position of your lateral brow in relation to your medial brow and to the bony rim below.
 He will then elevate your lateral brow to determine where it should be repositioned.
 You can do this to yourself at home in the mirror.
 Often, elevating the lateral brow gives a more youthful appearance to the brow and eye region.
 Also, this elevation tightens some of the wrinkled, excess skin within the crow's feet area.

 - Medial Brow